Your Child's Checkup: 13 Years

-- and encourage your teen to wait until he or she is older to engage in sexual activity with others.
+- Talk openly about sex and encourage your teen to wait until he or she is older to engage in sexual activity with others.
 Explain the risk of STDs and unwanted pregnancy.

 - Talk to your daughter about menstruation before menarche occurs and encourage her to come to you once it does.

 - Assure your son that erections and "wet dreams" are normal.

 - A growing need for independence means teens may test the boundaries of established rules.
 Decide which rules can be eased and which must remain in place.

 - Encourage your teen to bathe or shower daily and start to use a deodorant.

 - Your teen should brush his or her teeth twice daily, floss once a day, and see a dentist once every 6 months.